 The spatial strategy retains the planning principles that have been established for this area.
 Local Plan Policy GDS.1/B1 for Western Riverside continues to apply to the area shown in Diagram 6 and is saved as part of the Development Plan.
-For Riverside East see Policy B2
+For Riverside East see , beyond the extent of the approved outline planning permission Policy B2 applies.